- Opening Hours

 Aberdeen City Council have identified drop off zones for those families travelling to school by car.
 This information has been provided by Aberdeen City Council in accordance with the City Masterplan for the Schoolhill area.
 We would encourage families to use the drop off zones and accessible parking options around the campus to reduce congestion at the Schoolhill entrance.

 Out of Hours Care is registered with the Care Inspectorate and provides support to families before and after the school day, in a safe, caring and welcoming environment.
-Children have the opportunity to play outdoors and indoors including board games, arts and crafts, read and role play.
+Junior School children have the opportunity to play outdoors and indoors including board games, arts and crafts, read and role play.

-Sessions can be booked on a regular or one-off basis as your needs require and are charged on a per-session use.
+Sessions can be booked on a regular or one-off basis and are charged per session.

 |5.30 pm - 6.00 pm||£5.00|